Ewicks/Gym-Website-Milestone-Project-1/README.md

 I visited the website on the Safari browser and some of the images would not load.

 ![image-bug](doc/screenshots/img-loading-bug.png)

+- I have used Media Queries to ensure that on small, medium and large devices the viewing of website is profesional and re-sizes certain aspects accordingly.

 ### Validator Testing